Take It or Leave It (Rolling Stones song): The Searchers version

 Throughout 1965, the Searchers mainstream success in the UK had been steadily declining.
 Their final top-ten single was "Goodbye My Love" which was released in February 1965.
-This was primarily due to the group leaning against covers to record, as opposed to writing original material.
-Pye Records also wanted the group to frantically release a successful single once more, upon which they began to hire professional songwriters for them.
+This was primarily due to the group relying on recording cover versions, as opposed to writing original material.
+Pye Records frantically wanted the group to release a successful single once more, and the group began to hire professional songwriters to write for them.
 One of these covers became "Take Me For What I'm Worth", written by P. F. Sloan.
 This became their final top-twenty single in Record Retailer.
-Following "Take Me For What I'm Worth", the group was offered "Take It or Leave It", written by Jagger–Richards, as a follow up.
+Following "Take Me For What I'm Worth", the group was offered "Take It or Leave It", written by Jagger–Richards, as a follow-up.
 Because of the status of both Mick Jagger and Keith Richards, it was thought that "Take It or Leave It" would become a hit.
 David Luhrssen identifies it as a "Folk rock with characteristics of contemporary folk rock songs from America during the same time.

 The song was recorded in 1966 and released through Pye Records in the UK on 8 April of that year.
 In the UK, it did not become the expected hit single, instead, the song entered Record Retailer on 27 April at a position of 47, before peaking at number 31 on 11 May.
 It dropped out completely on 1 June at a position of 42, after spending only six weeks on the chart.
 It was their penultimate single to reach that chart.
 The single fared better in Continental Europe however, and in Sweden reached number six in Kvällstoppen and number four on Tio i Topp, both official Swedish charts at the time.
 In the Netherlands, it reached number five, and also saw success in Australia, where it peaked at number eight.

 In a blind date for Melody Maker, Crispian St. Peters stated that "Take It or Leave It" didn't appear to have a middle eight.
 He thought that the record was good, but not on the same level as their previous records.
 Although he anticipated the single would reach the charts, he closed by stating that the single left a "bitter taste", and would probably grow on him.
 For New Musical Express, Derek Johnson calls the song a "good adaptation of a Rolling Stones composition."
 He calls the song "unusual", noting the "fractually mid-tempo" and also praises the harmonies between Mike Pender and Frank Allen.
 Though he states that it's nothing remarkable "melody-wise", he states that it is "colorful" and "has some good sounds".
 For Record Mirror, Norman Jopling and Peter Jones write that the Searchers rendition of the song is in the style of the Rolling Stones, though writes that it has a "lighter-vocal edge."
 They note that several plays are required to fully enjoy the track, and ends the review by noting the production.
 Bruce Eden of AllMusic writes that their rendition doesn't hold up that well against the Stones own.